Not even an experienced estate agent can value a UK property with total accuracy, and it isn’t an exact science — it’s educated guesswork.

 2. Look for market forecasts

 Property experts continually monitor the housing market for signs of upturns and downturns.
-Using current and historical data, these experts can make some pretty accurate predictions about where house prices are headed.
+Using current and historical data, these experts can make pretty accurate predictions about where house prices are headed.
 The Financial Times, Hometrack and the Land Registry are great places to start your forecast research.

 3. Assess local factors